 How to Keep your Gas Bills Down

 We have all read about the rising cost of gas bills.
 However, we need to heat our homes, we need hot water and we need to cook.
-In this article we’ll look at energy saving ideas to keep your gas bill down.
+In this article we’ll look at energy saving (Purely Energy) ideas to keep your gas bill down.

 As well as saving you money, reducing your household’s energy consumption is also better for the environment.